thoughtbot/botcasts/lessons/lesson-1.md

 form fields, or a click event on other elements.
 In this case, hitting `Meta+k` will automatically click the link to the search page.

-### Check in

-To complete this lesson:

-- run `./bin/rails test` to verify the tests pass.
-- press ⌘ k anywhere in the episodes list page to verify the search shortcut works as expected.
-Note: using Control instead of ⌘ should work as well for non-Mac users.

 When you're ready, move on to the [next lesson](./lesson-2.md).

 [javascript_importmap_tags]: https://github.com/rails/importmap-rails#preloading-pinned-modules